Brennall/ACKS_SRD/Chapter02.md

 Dwarven delvers gain a +1 bonus on all surprise rolls when underground due to **sensitivity to the rock and stone** around them.
 When underground a delver can **detect false walls**, **hidden construction**, **or sloped passages** with a proficiency throw of 14+ on 1d20, if actively searching.

 Like all dwarves, delvers are **hardy people**.
 The target values for all their saving throws versus Blast/Breath are reduced by 3, while the target values for all their other saving throws are reduced by 4.
 These adjustments are already factored into the saving throws on the Dwarven Delver Attack and Saving Throws table below.
-Dwarven delvers will speak the Common and Dwarvish tongue and, because of their frequent interaction underground with these monsters, will also speak Goblin, Gnome, and Kobold.
+Dwarven characters speak the Dwarvish tongue and, because of their frequent interaction with other races they can also speak Frost Giant, Dunish, Hendrical, and the Dark tounge of the Beastmen.

 When a dwarven delver reaches 9th level (Dwarven Pioneer), his reputation is such that he can attract dwarves from far and wide by constructing a new underground **vault** in an unsettled region.
 Dwarves usually live in clans, so dwarves of the character’s clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
 A total of 3d6x10 1st level NPCs of the same race will move in to help maintain and defend the vault at no cost to the character.
 A dwarven delver is expected to employ only soldiers of dwarven descent, but may hire members of other races for other tasks.
 A delver’s vault follows all the rules for dwarven vaults detailed in the **Dwarven Vaults** section of Chapter 7 of *ACKS.*